In This Article

 Personalized Supplements & Skincare Products

 LifeDNA recommends natural, US-made skincare products and supplements based on your DNA reports.
-The prices vary from $39/mo for personalized supplements to $289 every 3 months for a Deluxe Beauty Box.
+The prices vary from $39/mo for personalized supplements to $289 every three months for a Deluxe Beauty Box.

-But if you’re worried about a particular ailment, getting tested can eliminate the uncertainty and identify family members who are also at risk.
+But if you’re worried about a particular ailment, get tested.
+This can eliminate uncertainty and identify family members who are also at risk.
 It may not predict the age of onset, but it can guide diagnostic tests and medical care.

 Thus, paying $99 to get insight into your genetic risk for diseases can be a worthy investment.
-The cost is fair and competitive, considering the in-depth reports and personalized beauty and nutrition recommendations that are included.
+The cost is fair and competitive.
+You get in-depth reports and personalized beauty and nutrition recommendations.

 But if you’re looking for any alternatives to LifeDNA, these testing companies are worth checking out:

 New research in genetics constantly evolves.
-The kind of DNA tests available today didn’t exist 10 years ago.
-Even then, the advances in genetic testing played a role in the diagnosis and treatment of certain diseases.
+The kind of DNA tests available today didn’t exist ten years ago.
+Even then, the advances in genetic testing played a role in diagnosing and treating certain diseases.

-But there are other factors that impact gene expression, such as age, exposure to substances, and environmental influences.
-(LifeDNA points out that your results won’t be 100% accurate because of this.)
+But other factors impact gene expression.
+This includes age, exposure to substances, and environmental influences.
+(LifeDNA points out that your results won’t be 100% accurate because of this.).

-So as much as genetic testing can help in planning ahead, it’s a bit premature to build solid plans around your DNA results.
+So as much as genetic testing can help in planning, it’s a bit premature to build solid plans around your DNA results.
 Genetics is a vital piece of the jigsaw puzzle that makes up life, but it’s just one part of who you are.